 Sony Patent Hints At Multiple Screens for PS5

-“Provided is an information processing device which: displays a main screen including main content; displays a sub-screen including sub-content of a different type from the main content at the same time as the main screen.”
+“Provided is an information processing device which: displays the main screen including main content; displays a sub-screen including sub-content of a different type from the main content at the same time as the main screen.”

 “In the main screen mode, the user can play the game using the operation members provided on the operation device 20.
 As described above, the sub-screen S itself may be displayed in the display area of the display device 30 together with the main screen M even in the main screen mode.”